risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-string.md

 ```

 :::note
 For this function, only encoding UTF8 is supported.
-RisingWave uses UTF8 encoding to store text, so all that is done here is just type conversion.
+RisingWave uses UTF8 encoding to store text, so this function primarily serves as a type conversion operation.
 :::
 ---